HOW TO WORK IN voiceover

 Did you know you can put 20 voiceover actors in a room and it’s likely they will all describe their profession differently?
 That's because the industries we serve can vary – greatly, and we don’t all run our businesses the same.

 Voiceover is not a single industry.
 It hasn’t been for many years.
 We are a collective of service providers that cater to various individual industries.
 Confused yet?
 Ok, let me explain.

-Most voiceover actors have a specialty, a genre they serve, or a particular skill set that meets the needs of a handful of end clients.
+Most voiceover actors have a specialty (a genre they serve,) or a particular skill set that meets the needs of a specific client or application.
 We literally don’t all do the same thing.

 Things voice actors share in common:

 All voiceover actors talk into a microphone for a living.

 We own, maintain, and operate our own (mini) recording facility, usually from homes.